ragoragino/partitionedhashjoin/Readme.md

 ## Getting Started

-This project provides comparison of hash join algorithms on artificially generated OLAP-like datasets (with only key and value fields).
+This project provides a comparison of hash join algorithms on artificially generated OLAP-like datasets (with only key and value fields).
-The algorithms currently implemented are no partitioning hash join and radix partitioning join (as described by the study).
+The algorithms currently implemented are no-partitioning hash join and radix-partitioning hash join (as described by the study).
-Each program run is a separate execution of the selected algorithm.
+Each program run provides a separate execution of the selected algorithm.
+Current implementation does not materialize join results (only counts matched keys).
 See phjoin --help for some more information about provided configuration options.

-Project defines a variable that specifies whether to use mimalloc library for overriding malloc calls:
+Project defines a variable that specifies whether to use mimalloc library for overriding malloc calls:\
 ___PHJ_USE_MIMALLOC___ - CMAKE option that specifies whether to use Mimalloc or not.\
 ___PHJ_MIMALLOC_DLL_DIR___ - if PHJ_USE_MIMALLOC is ON and OS is Windows, then this CMake variable must be set to the directory containing all DLLs required by Mimalloc.

+Also one can build GTest suite by setting the option:\
+___PHJ_BUILD_TESTS___

 ### Prerequisites

 - Boost 1.7.2+
 - GTest 1.11.0+
-- XXHash 0.7+
+- XXHash 0.7.4+
 - CMake 3.8+

 ### Installing